mibur1/psy111/book/introduction/5_Scientific_Comp/1_numpy.md

 N-dimensional arrays
 ```

 To work with arrays, we will use the [NumPy](https://numpy.org/) library, which is the most important library for numerical and scientific computing in Python.
-Recall that by default, the Python namespace only includes a small number of built in functions.
+Recall that by default, the Python namespace only includes a small number of built-in functions.
 So if we want to use functions that belong to numpy, we need to import it at the top of the script.
-In principle, you can chose any abbreviation you want (or none at all), however it usually makes sense to stick to the conventions and import numpy as `np`.
+In principle, you can chose any abbreviation you want (or none at all).
+However, it usually makes sense to stick to the conventions and import numpy as `np`.

 ```{code-cell}
 import numpy as np